 Every two weeks, we send out a newsletter that includes the best of the best upcoming events.
-If you sign up for our E-magazine, you'll get those, plus all the best new content (the details on America's best new pizza joint, for example, or the inside scoop on the best free things to do in Raleigh).
+If you sign up for our E-magazine, you'll get those, plus all the best new content (the details on our favorite fall hikes, for example, or the inside scoop on the best free things to do in Raleigh).

 The holidays are the perfect time to come together with friends and family, celebrating the magic of the season and taking part in the Raleigh area's holiday traditions, old and new.
 This list, full of events and activities in N.C.'s capital city area, should get you started on planning special ways to capture the holiday spirit this season.
 From performing arts productions to incredible light displays, these are some of the tried-and-true and can't-miss things to do during the holidays.

-A super trip-worthy event for the whole family returns for a fifth straight year!
-The North Carolina Chinese Lantern Festival brings more than 20 larger-than-life lanterns to Koka Booth Amphitheatre in Cary.
-Made up of thousands of LED lights, displays light up the skies and mesmerize visitors on this one-hour walking tour (have your cameras ready for the spectacular phoenix that sits on Symphony Lake!).
+A super trip-worthy event for the whole family returns for a sixth!
+Back after cancelation in 2020 due to COVID-19, the North Carolina Chinese Lantern Festival brings more than 20 larger-than-life lanterns to Koka Booth Amphitheatre in Cary.
+Made up of thousands of LED lights, displays light up the skies and mesmerize visitors on this one-hour walking tour (have your cameras ready for the spectacular Chinese Dragon that sits on Symphony Lake!).
 Beyond beautiful lanterns, the ticketed festival also welcomes a showcase of Chinese culture—nightly performances featuring martial arts, traditional dance, acrobatics, drum performances and more.

 The largest Christmas parade between Atlanta and Washington, D.C., will march through downtown Raleigh for more than two hours, drawing nearly 60,000 visitors to the streets to see marching bands, dancers, classic cars, superheroes and Santa Claus.
 Bring the whole family (including pets!) plus some chairs—there's great street-side viewing everywhere on the 1.4-mile route.